Abrar-JLU/child-malnutrition-analysis-jme2026/README.md

 ## About me

 I'm an M.Sc. candidate in Transition Management at Justus Liebig University Giessen, Germany, with a background in public health nutrition and data management.
-Before starting my degree I worked with UNICEF in Cox's Bazar as an Emergency Data Officer, managing nutrition datasets for 100,000+ displaced Rohingya and leading the rollout of the Emergency Nutrition Information System (ENIS/ENIM).
+Before starting my degree I worked with UNICEF in Cox's Bazar as an Emergency Data Officer, managing nutrition datasets and leading the rollout of the Emergency Nutrition Information System (ENIS/ENIM).

 I'm interested in child and maternal nutrition data — not just as a career direction, but as something I've been working on for most of my professional life.